bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

     1. cd ..

     1. Run `molecule converge`.
-The command runs the **tasks/main.yml**, and the Nexus software installs.
+The command runs the **tasks/main.yml**, and the Nexus software is configured for SSL.

     1. Run `molecule verify`.
 The test should pass.
 The test represents the **Green** in the **Red, Green, Refactor** iteration of TDD.